AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/resource-pools/resource-pools.md

 # Resource Pools

-Resource pools are collections of users what help you manage resources in `Adobe Workfront`.
+Resource pools are collections of users what help you manage resources in Adobe Workfront.

-The following articles describe the functionality when using resource pools to manage your projects in `Adobe Workfront`.
+The following articles describe the functionality when using resource pools to manage your projects in Adobe Workfront.

 * [Resource pools overview in Adobe Workfront](../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md)
 * [Create resource pools in Adobe Workfront](../../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md)